France pushes for concessions as Alstom bidding enters crucial week

-PARIS France is continuing to press for guarantees from contenders to buy power equipment assets from Alstom, as Siemens and Mitsubishi Heavy Industries consider a joint move to challenge a formal offer from General Electric.
+PARIS France is continuing to press for guarantees from contenders to buy power equipment assets from Alstom ALSO.PA, as Siemens SIEGn.DE and Mitsubishi Heavy Industries 7011.T consider a joint move to challenge a formal offer from General Electric GE.N.

 The race to acquire power activities from Alstom, better known for its high-speed TGV trains, is entering a crucial week, with Siemens due to present an offer by Monday ahead of a June 23 cut-off date set by GE for its 12.4 billion euros ($16.88 billion) bid for all of Alstom's energy arm, which includes its thermal power, renewable power and grid businesses.